 This year's award recipients have demonstrated exceptional creativity, a willingness to overcome challenges, and the ability to embrace new concepts, all in the pursuit of new knowledge.
 Collectively, the recipients, through their research and patient-oriented work have contributed to a healthier, more prosperous and innovative nation.

 "Each of the award recipients has made tremendous contributions in health research," said Dr. Beaudet, President of CIHR.
 "We should all be proud of their accomplishments which reflect our country's strong performance in the health science and will have enduring impacts on the health and quality of life of Canadians."

-The recipients of the 2011 Canadian Health Research Awards are as
+The recipients of the 2013 Canadian Health Research Awards are as follows:

 Canada's Health Researcher of the Year